About the Gene Wise-Warren Susman Prize

 Eligibility Requirements and Application Procedures

-To apply for the Gene Wise-Warren Susman Prize, complete this application form and upload the conference paper.
+Step 1: Assemble the materials required for consideration.
+These include: (1) a cover letter with author's name, institutional affiliation, paper title, and contact information, and (2) the conference paper.
 Papers should be 10-12 pages in length (approximately 3,500 words), including citations and notes.
 Unedited dissertation chapters or seminar-length papers are not acceptable.
 Illustrations are not counted as part of the 10-12 page limit and may be uploaded in a separate PDF file.
-Please include a cover letter with author's name, institutional affiliation, paper title, and contact information.

 - 2015: Patrick McKelvey, Brown University, "Disemploying Prosthetics"